vmware-archive/springtrader/README.md

 * From STS main menu click Projects -> Build Automatically

-Deploy nanotrader to tc Server in STS:
+Deploy springtrader to tc Server in STS:
 ---

 * Right click spring-nanotrader-services and select Run As -> Run On Server